An eCommerce business is a diverse venture. The staff can contain people from different countries and sometimes continents.

 Apps add credibility to your business.
 Customers feel they are in an authentic store when they see the “download our app now” button.

-Though you want to make life convenient for your customers, you must ensure that their data is safe as well.
+Though you want to make life convenient for your customers, you must also ensure that their data is safe.

 Hackers can use brute force attacks to log in to your system as one of your customers.
 Then, if they figure out the right password, they can use their credit/debit card and shop on their behalf.